The Healing Power of Perception

 Now in order for a change in perception to take place there has to be a preliminary state of openness and curiosity, a willingness to admit we don’t know everything and a wish to broaden our view.
 Yet how do we get there?
 Particularly if we’re being ruled by inflexibility and distrust, any advice given that doesn’t match our own perception or points of view will be regarded as dangerous or threatening – regardless where it comes from.
 So if advice proves mostly ineffective, what other devices do we have at our disposal for getting into an open, receptive frame of mind?
 Without pretending to be complete, let’s discuss two of them: disappointment and personal experience.

-Speaking from personal experience, disappointment was necessary to remove the blinders of riches and fame – which were required to be obtained in order to feel free, safe and happy.
+Speaking from personal experience, disappointment was necessary to remove my blinders of riches and fame – which were required to be obtained in order to feel free, safe and happy.
 At age 34 a break in music finally appeared within reach when a call came if I could help out one of Holland’s most talented and notorious hard rock bands.
 Their drummer quit in the middle of a tour and they needed a replacement fast.
 I learned the set list and a week later played the first gig with them.
 Being announced their new drummer sent me flying, but the jubilation didn’t last long as the level of professionalism and camaraderie within the band came nowhere near my expectations.
 I remember thinking: “If this is what it means to be a professional musician, I’d rather not be one.”
 It was at that moment my dream to ‘make it’ in music died, and less than a year after joining the band I left, with a curious mix of disappointment and…relief.

 Because in reality, and quite paradoxically, the conviction that freedom could be found by means of riches and fame turned out to be a self-made prison.
 Attachment to that conviction narrowed my perception to a lean tunnel.
 That is not to say that there were no joyful moments and experiences, but there was no room for discovering the particular talents and passions of my organism.
 When the unfeasibility of the ‘riches and fame dream’ were acknowledged and accepted, the whole world opened up to start discovering what befitted me as a complete organism (in contrast to what I want).